Rengoku02/intro-to-git/README.md

 | 5 | [Advanced Tips](05-advanced-tips/README.md) | `stash`, `cherry-pick`, `reflog`, `reset` vs `revert`, `.gitignore` |
 | - | [Cheat Sheet](cheatsheet.md) | Quick-reference for all commands |

-## Who Is This For?

-Developers who have some experience with Git but want to solidify their understanding and learn collaboration workflows, branching strategies, and advanced techniques.

----

-*Created for a Git seminar presentation.*